-Another easy way to cash in Ultimate Rewards points is with a new feature Chase introduced back in May called “Pay Yourself Back.”
-Basically, this lets cardholders redeem their points at the higher rates normally reserved for travel bookings on other categories like grocery stores, dining, home improvement stores, and charitable donations to partner organizations such as Habitat for Humanity and the National Urban League.
+Another easy way to cash in Ultimate Rewards points is with a new feature Chase introduced back in May 2020, called “Pay Yourself Back.”
+Basically, this lets cardholders redeem their points at the higher rates normally reserved for travel bookings on other categories like Airbnb and charitable donations to partner organizations such as Habitat for Humanity and the National Urban League.

 Although they’re mainly thought of as travel points, you can actually redeem Chase Ultimate Rewards points for statement credits toward purchases or for gift cards at merchants like REI, Starbucks, and West Elm.
 You get a solid one cent per point in value in most cases, although Chase sometimes offers a bonus on gift cards that can slightly raise your rate of return.

 Similarly, you can shop for Apple products directly through your Chase Ultimate Rewards account online and check out using points at a rate of one cent apiece.
 If you’re points rich but short on cash, this can be a good way to save a little money, although you can generally get a much better value from your points if using them for travel rewards.

 You can now link your Chase Ultimate Rewards profile to your Amazon account and use your points to pay directly at checkout.
 Don’t do it, though.
 You only get around 0.8 cents per point redeemed this way.
 Instead, use your card to pay and then redeem points for statement credits.
 That way, at least you’ll get one cent per point you cash in—a much better return.